 Assessing the Effectiveness of Community-led Security Mechanisms

 The project is a three-year study, supported financially by the International Development Research Centre of Canada (IDRC).
-CHRIPS is working in partnership with scholars and researchers affiliated to the Department of Political Science in the University of Dar es Salaam (Tanzania), Centre for Basic Research in Kampala (Uganda), Centre for Conflict Management in the University of Rwanda (Rwanda).
+CHRIPS is working in partnership with scholars and researchers affiliated to the Department of Political Science at the University of Dar es Salaam (Tanzania), Centre for Basic Research in Kampala (Uganda), Centre for Conflict Management at the University of Rwanda (Rwanda).

 Policy Relevance and Contribution